active911/asterisk-analyze/README.md

 4. Navigate to server/index.html to see the pretty graphs

-In ```--gulp``` mode, etl will read the whole input file specified in the config and exit rather than following file modificaitons.
-It will also merge the new data with the unclosed calls in the database.
-This is slower, but keeps you from adding duplicates.
+In ```--gulp``` mode, etl will read the whole input file specified in the config and exit.

 Without the ```--gulp``` switch (or gulp in the config), etl watches the input file for new data.

 #### TODO
 - calls.json should not be embedded in the build (go to AJAX)
 - Use bootstrap to organize the views
 - Add more graphs
+- etl does duplicate detection, but it may not be able to detect duplicates added by syslogd because syslogd must use its own time source (TODO: add some time fuzz here so we rely more on the SIP ID of the caller)
+- syslogd may accumulate garabage SIP IDs over time if it sees but does not properly understand outgoing calls.
+This may effectively constitute a memory leak.
+Prune calls older than a week (or something).
+- Fix to track outgoing calls, and calls that create calls (forward to cell phone)